-In order to become a PGA member, you will need to become a registered apprentice and go through the PGA PGM program.
+In order to become a PGA member, you will need to become a registered Associate and go through the PGA education program.

 The PGA Golf Management University Program, a 4.5- to 5-year college curriculum for aspiring PGA Professionals is offered at 20 PGA accredited universities nationwide.